almer18/almer18/README.md

 - 📫 Email: **almermuneer70@gmail.com**
 - 🌐 Portfolio: [almer18.github.io](https://almer18.github.io)
 - 💼 LinkedIn: [linkedin.com/in/almer-muneer-431850220](https://www.linkedin.com/in/almer-muneer-431850220/)
-- ⛳ Fun fact: If I’m not coding, you’ll probably find me trying to be a good golfer
+- ⛳ Fun fact: If I’m not coding, you’ll probably find me in a golf course trying to be a good golfer